tursodatabase/libsql/ext/wasm/api/README.md

   independent spinoff project, conceived for the sqlite3 project but maintained separately.
 - **`sqlite3-api-glue.js`**\
   Invokes functionality exposed by the previous two files to flesh out low-level parts of `sqlite3-api-prologue.js`.
-Most of these pieces related to the `sqlite3.capi.wasm` object.
+Most of these pieces related to populating the `sqlite3.capi.wasm` object.
+This file also deletes most global-scope symbols the above files create, effectively moving them into the scope being used for initializing the API.
-- **`sqlite3-api-build-version.js`**\
+- **`<build>/sqlite3-api-build-version.js`**\
   Gets created by the build process and populates the `sqlite3.version` object.
 This part is not critical, but records the version of the library against which this module was built.